Hyperkalaemia in Cardiorenal Disease – A Case Based Discussion

 Managing Hyperkalaemia to Facilitate RAASi: Best Practices in Cardiorenal Patients

 Guidelines are almost universal on their approach to using RAASi in the presence of elevated K+, but what do they actually say?
 Furthermore, what do they say about the use of binders and other methods of controlling elevated K+?
-In this very concise presentation, Prof Andrew Frankel provides a summary of multiple society guidelines, distilling three critical take-home messages.
+In this very concise presentation, Dr Andrew Frankel provides a summary of multiple society guidelines, distilling three critical take-home messages.
 Additional discussion on the practical implementation of guidelines proceeds the main presentation.

 Clinical Impact of Suboptimal RAASi